 One thing I get asked most often over on my Instagram is for low histamine breakfast ideas.
 I know it can be tricky as regular cereals often have problem ingredients and many people prefer to be gluten-free so toast isn't an option.
-A traditional English breakfast is also a challenge as we need to avoid tomatoes, mushrooms, sausages, bacon and hash browns - which doesn't leave too many items on the plate!
+A traditional English breakfast is also a challenge as we usually need to avoid tomatoes, mushrooms, sausages and bacon - which doesn't leave too many items on the plate!

 These low histamine breakfast ideas largely follow the SIGHI list, using foods that score a 0 or 1 on their scale, but please be aware of your own food sensitivities as we are all different in what we can tolerate.
 I hope you find some you enjoy!